epfl-ada/ada-2022-project-adapeedia/README.md

 * We checked to have unique entries in our dataset, such that when the 'wiki_movie_ID' was present more than once we kept only the one with highest 'numVotes'.
 * We dropped the values where the runtime was null.
 * We dropped movies with budget or numVotes equals 0
-* We checked for duplicates of the moxies with the wiki_movie_ID but there were no duplicates.
+* We checked for duplicates of the movies with the wiki_movie_ID but there were no duplicates.
+* We keep only the principal genres (well known genres) for a meaningful analysis.

 ## Targets and Features
 The outcome of the previous steps are the following entries in the datasets.